JoaoVitorBoer/Multi-Layer-Perceptron-Numpy/README.md

 # Multi Layer Perceptron Numpy

 Numpy-MLP is a multi-layer perceptron (MLP) library implemented purely in Numpy.
-This is designed for educational purposes, providing a deep understanding of the neural networks mechanics without the complexity of advanced libraries.
+This is designed only for educational purposes, providing a deep understanding of the neural networks mechanics without the complexity of advanced libraries.
 It features multiple basics activation functions, weight initializers, datasets, cost functions, optimizers, and utility functions.

 ## Features